kerrycobb/GPS-Utils/README.md

 <img src="imgs/kml.png" width="300px">

 #### Usage
 For the most basic usage simply enter `gps2kml` at the command line.
-This will load all waypoints and tracks from a GPS unit named GARMIN and output it to a KML file in the current working directory and then open the KML file in Google Earth.
+This will load all waypoints and tracks from a mounted GPS unit named GARMIN and output it to a KML file in the current working directory and then open the KML file in Google Earth.

 For a list of all options enter `gps2kml -h` and you will see the following output: